TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-linux]
 ~~~

-If this doesn't show up, ask for help in [Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support).
+If this doesn't show up, ask for help in the [Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support).
 If the correct output does show up, you have successfully installed ruby!

 </details>